Initial System Setup

 AUTHORIZED ACCESS ONLY

-DISCONNECT IMMEDIATLEY
+DISCONNECT IMMEDIATELY

 Enable the login banner in the OpenSSH config file.